Pet Guardianship Program

 Have your attorney: Name family members or friends, and if they aren’t available, San Diego Humane Society to take your animals upon your permanent incapacity or passing.

-The following is suggested language for a will or a trust concerning a pet: I give any pet(s) that I may own at the time of my death to family member/friend.
-If he/she is unable to provide for my pet(s) I give my pet(s) to family member/friend.
-If he/she is unable to provide for my pets, I give my pet(s) to San Diego Humane Society.
+The following is suggested language for a will or a trust concerning a pet: I give any pet(s) that I may own at the time of my death to [family member/friend].
+If they are unable to provide for my pet(s), I give my pet(s) to San Diego Humane Society.
 I authorize San Diego Humane Society to evaluate my pet(s) and determine in its exclusive judgment whether the animal is in a condition to be healthy and treatable.
-I authorize San Diego Humane Society to place my pet(s) in a loving home. - Name San Diego Humane Society as a beneficiary of your will, trust, life insurance or retirement accounts in any amount.
-A legacy gift ensures the future of all homeless animals.
+I authorize San Diego Humane Society to place my pet(s) in a new home.
+To arrange for intake of my pet(s), my trustee/executor shall contact the Estate Planning office at San Diego Humane Society at (619) 243-3443.

-- Keep a copy of the Pet Biography Form with your will or trust and inform your executor or trustee of the program.
+4. Keep a copy of the Pet Biography Form with your will or trust and inform your executor or trustee of the program.

 Restrictions